Safety on board

 The ship is equipped with fire and smoke detectors.
 If a fire alarm sounds, you must follow the crew’s instructions.
-Fire safety plans show you where you are and where the muster station is located.
+Safety plans show you where you are and where the muster station is located.

 Please note that smoking is prohibited in all indoor areas of the ship.
-A designated smoking area is located on the outdoor stern deck behind the bar.
+A designated smoking area is located on the outdoor deck 6.

 Cannabis Use Policy Aboard CTMA Ferry